Make it happen part 4

 … “one bite at a time!”

-There’s a number of key factors that will stop you achieve your objective –
+There’s a number of key factors that will stop you from achieving your objective –

 it’s useful to use our ten-point list as a guide to the potential, foreseeable and predictable obstacles that are going to get in your way;